hyperledger-labs/business-partner-agent/docs/DEBUGGING.md

 As soon as all services are ready, the frontends of *agent1* and *agent2* will appear in a browser windows.
 You can start experimenting with the agent now or modify the frontend code.

-To start backend development kill the process in the backend terminal and run (debug) a new backend via the provided launch configuration (`Run and Debug` view).
+To start backend development kill the process in the backend terminal and run (or debug) a new backend via the provided launch configuration (`Run and Debug` view).

 ## Backend debugging
 Starting the BPA with the follow JAVA_OPT will allow you to connect debugging while it's running.